gtrixic/lets-meat-up/README.md

 2. In-charge of user and restaurant database creation

-3. In-charge of CreateUser and CreateRestaurant Activities
+3. In-charge of Creating User Account, Chat Function

 4. Implemented Yelp.API

 Cammy:
 1. Created most of the app design using Figma

-2. In-charge of Login and ForgetPassword Activities and XMLs
+2. In-charge of Login & Forget Password, Pick User, Suggested Restaurant Function

 3. Assisted on other Figma-to-XML implementations